phalcon-orphanage/docs/en/reference/views.rst

 Picking Views
 -------------
-As mentioned above, when :doc:`Phalcon_View <../api/Phalcon_View>` is managed by :doc:`../api/Phalcon_Controller_Front` the view rendered is the one related with the last controller and action executed.
+As mentioned above, when :doc:`Phalcon_View <../api/Phalcon_View>` is managed by :doc:`Phalcon_Controller_Front <../api/Phalcon_Controller_Front>` the view rendered is the one related with the last controller and action executed.
 You could override this by using the Phalcon_View::pick() method:

 .. code-block:: php